-We participate in various forums (education, plant conservation, membership and development, facilities, marketing, visitor services, etc.) where staff from various gardens can share information and connect with each other to share best practices, ask questions, and learn from each other.
+Multiple Arboretum staff participate in various forums (education, plant conservation, membership and development, facilities, marketing, visitor services, etc.) where staff from other public gardens can share information and connect with each other to share best practices, ask questions, and learn from each other.

-Based upon the volume of people we see on the grounds, we believe there is a perception and understanding issue of our intent.
-For example, we are not truly a park as we manage and maintain plant collections and keep records of them, rather than simply presenting them for aesthetic qualities.
+Based upon the volume of people we staff see on the grounds and interact with, we don't believe there is limited community awareness of us.
+However, we do believe there is a perception issue and misunderstanding of our mission and purpose.
+For example, we are not truly a park as we manage and maintain plantcollections and keep records of them, rather than simply presenting them for aesthetic qualities.
 Because we are so "visited" we feel that developing an interpretive master plan and then following through with signage, printed materials, and programming will best position us for greater understanding by the community at large.